How good is the Peak Design Travel Tripod?

 Above: The Peak Design Travel Tripod is on the left and our current tripod on the right

 In our opinion, this is where we think the Peak Design tripod really excels.
 It is sleek and compact in size.
 When closed it is a mere 39.4cm tall and 7.9cm wide.
 The height is similar to our current tripod at 40cm (see above), however, it is most noticeable between the width of the two tripods.
 Peak Design have been able to achieve this by streamlining and reshaping the legs to neatly fold in to avoid any dead space between the legs and the centre column.
 The ball head has also been redesigned making it more compact and sits snugly at the top of the tripod.

 As stated above, you may find other tripods listed online that are shorter but take into consideration again the overall standing height plus the head of the tripod in your comparisons.

 A key factor to consider when purchasing a tripod is the standing height of the tripod.
 This is particularly important if your camera does NOT have an articulating LCD screen, as you will be constantly bending your back to compose your shots.
-The Peak Design Travel Tripod has a height of 130.2 cm/ 51.3in is comparative to our current tripod.
-When researching the specifications of a tripod you should always check the height of the tripod with the centre column lowered.
-Beware, many tripods in the market are advertised with the height being with the centre column fully extended.
+The Peak Design Travel Tripod has a height of 130.2 cm/ 51.3in which is comparable to our current tripod.
+When researching the specifications of a tripod you should always check the tripod’s height with the centre column lowered.
+Beware, many tripods on the market are advertised with the height measurement being taken with the centre column fully extended.
 In our opinion, it is always better to have a tripod that is too tall rather than one that is too short.